Vegetarian Thanksgiving Feast and Raffle

 What dishes will be served at the event?

 Sure!
-You can order wine from the restaurant's bar.
+You can order wine from Parizade's or Coco's bar.
 Wait staff will help you; you will need to pay when a waiter delivers your drink.
 (Though the meal price is all-inclusive, you should tip for bar service.)

 I would like to bring my own bottle of wine.
-Can I and, if so, is there a corking fee?
+Can I and, if so, is there a corkage fee?

-Café Parizäde has a well-stocked bar that you can order from.
-However, if you have a special wine that you would like to have served, we have made arrangements with Cafe Parizade to allow you to bring it.
-Please bring the wine to your server and pay him/her directly the $10 corkage fee.
+Parizade has a well-stocked bar that you can order from.
+However, if you have a special wine that you would like to have served, we have made arrangements to allow you to bring it.
+Please bring the wine to your server and pay him/her directly the $20 corkage fee.
 Consider supplementing what you bring with fine selections from the restaurant, as well.

 I have particular food allergies.
 Will I be able to find a variety of food I can eat?